They gave up everything to get to Europe. Now they may be sent home - KTVZ

 Lukashenko’s government has repeatedly denied such claims, instead blaming the West for the crossings and accusing it of poor treatment of migrants.

-To back up its version of the crisis, Minsk has allowed CNN and other international media outlets to visit the border and report on the scenes of migrants camped out there.
+To back up its own portrayal of the crisis, Minsk has allowed CNN and other international media outlets to visit the border and report on the scenes of migrants camped out there.
 Many have been staying in flimsy tents, with temperatures dropping well below freezing at night.

 Warsaw, meanwhile, has tried to keep the crisis from view, blocking the Polish side of the border to journalists, aid workers and doctors amid an extended state of emergency.